-Students who completed courses during 2020/21 maintained the outstanding levels of achievement for which the College has gained a national reputation.
+Students who completed courses during 2021/22 maintained the outstanding levels of achievement for which the College has gained a national reputation.
 Pass rates (% of those who completed and achieved), Qualification Achievement Rates (% of those who started the course, were retained and achieved - formally 'success rate') and percentage of high grades are generally above sector and national averages.
 In addition, and most notably, value added performance (the measure of progress made from GCSE) is significantly positive.
-Most of the results at Penwith compare favourably with parallel provision at Truro.
-The small minority of programmes that do have lower than average QAR, whether through lower retention or pass rates, become the focus of action-planning in the self-assessment process.